aiser-team/cabrnet/CONTRIBUTING.md

 ## License

-By contributing to CaBRNet, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to CaBRNet, you agree that your contributions will be licensed under the COPYING and COPYING.LESSER files in the root directory of this source tree.